Officers Shot In Missouri, 1 Fatally, Were Sent To The Wrong Address

 "It is a coincidence they were called to that specific address," Lowe told reporters.
 "It is tragic that happened.
 But the fact is they were in the act of committing crimes within that house.
 When (the officers) entered that house they were doing what they needed to ensure no one was hurt and there wasn't any other problems."

 Morton is the second Clinton police officer to be killed in the past year.
-Seven months ago, officer Gary Michael was shot dead during a traffic stop.
+Seven months ago, Officer Gary Michael was shot dead during a traffic stop.

 The Kansas City Star reports